Zezombye/blog/articles/index.md

     icon:
       src: "/workshop-shenanigans-hero.png"

+  - title: "Why the purpose of life is happiness"
+    details: "A philosophical essay and a tutorial on introspection"
+    link: "/happiness"
+    icon:
+      src: "/happiness-hero.jpeg"

   - title: "\"What's the best move on the board?\""
     details: "The mindset that is required to win"
     link: "/best-move"
     icon:
       src: "/best-move-hero.png"

-  - title: "Why the purpose of life is happiness"
+  - title: "Why I view relationships like a business"
-    details: "A philosophical essay and a tutorial on introspection"
+    details: "The way to avoid ending up like the 80%"
-    link: "/happiness"
+    link: "/relationships"
     icon:
-      src: "/happiness-hero.jpeg"
+      src: "/relationships-hero.jpg"

-  - title: "Coming Soon™"
 ---